Heatmap for SummarizedExperiment data

 Data Centering

-The intent is to display expression values from assays(se)
+The intent is to display expression values from assays(se),

 centered across all columns, or with customization defined by

-.
+centerby_colnames and normgroup_colnames.
 The resulting centered

-data can be subsetted by argument isamples
+data can be subsetted by argument isamples, which occurs after

 centering in order to decouple the centering step from the display